aliyun/alibabacloud-api-jetbrains-toolkit/README.md

 * **Profile Configuration:** Support switch and add user profile through static credentials, which is consistent with Alibaba Cloud CLI.
 The StatusBar located at the bottom of the IDE displays the current profile.
 [Learn more about CLI Configuration](https://help.aliyun.com/document_detail/123181.html?spm=a2c4g.121544.0.0.2d7e76e3XWMs4u)
     * If you have already installed Alibaba Cloud CLI, you can switch and view your existing profiles which is read-only.
-    You can select "Add Profile" to further add user profiles.
+    You can select "New Profile" to further add user profiles.
-    * If you don't have Alibaba Cloud CLI installed, you can select "Add Profile" to add user profiles when needed.
+    * If you don't have Alibaba Cloud CLI installed, you can select "New Profile" to add user profiles when needed.

 * **Product Explorer:** A tree-view of cloud products with search: Quickly navigate you to the corresponding products or APIs.